KurtWink/Simba_Basic/README.md

 Simba_Basic is an early stage prototype for an industrial control system simulation and design tool.
 Feel free to edit the source at your own discretion

-Users are able to create their own Python Modules which are used to perform custom operations on a set of jQuery data that is loaded into the tool.
+Users are able to create their own Python Modules which are used to perform custom operations on a set of JSON data that is loaded into the tool.
-The modified jQuery data is then given a tag classified by the operations performed, and can be either saved to a local file system or be made as a HTTP POST request as a payload.
+The modified JSON data is then given a tag classified by the operations performed, and can be either saved to a local file system or be made as a HTTP POST request as a payload.

 ### Current Support
 The default url assembly is configured primarily for the ease of GridState use.
 However, data can be GET/POST from any url location as long as the host follows the same REST structure.